joao-arthur/assets/blog/layered-architecture-ddd-and-market/en.md

-# Clean Architecture, DDD and Market
+# Clean Architecture, DDD And Market

 Everybody knows that **Clean Architecture** and **DDD** provide many advatanges.
 Why isn't everyone using them?